MS Plan I Progress Report

 The degree-requirements form is intended to be filled out upon completion of coursework and must be signed by the student, Major Professor, and Graduate Advisor in order to graduate.

 The M.S.
-Thesis Annual Progress Report Form must be completed and submitted to Student Affairs Officer by May 30 each year.
+Thesis Annual Progress Report Form (page 4) must be completed and submitted to Student Affairs Officer by May 30 each year.
 Students should endeavor to establish a thesis committee in the first year of study.
 In that first year, the initial in-person meeting with each committee member (or as a group) counts as the required meetings for that year.
 The student should describe the experimental design of his/her thesis and solicit input at the initial meeting.
 In each subsequent year, the student must meet with each committee member one time individually or as a group in-person.
 The student should report the progress of the work and solicit input at each annual meeting, making sure committee members initial and date the form at each meeting.
 When the student is ready to graduate, this form should be reviewed and signed by the student’s Graduate Advisor.